 The Ethernet core uses WISHBONE master interface for accessing the memory space where the buffers (data) are stored.
 Both, the receiver and the transmitter access data through the same WISHBONE master interface.
 For this purposes a state machine is build.
-The state machine multiplexes accesses from TX and RX modules (See MasterWbTX and MasterWbRX signals).
+The state machine multiplexes access from TX and RX modules (See MasterWbTX and MasterWbRX signals).
 Following signals are used in the state machine:

 - MasterWbTX

 - MasterWbRX

-- ReadTxDataFromMemory\2
+- ReadTxDataFromMemory_2

 - WriteRxDataToMemory

 - MasterAccessFinished

-- cyc\cleared
+- cyc_cleared

 When a Receiver receives data from the Ethernet and needs to store it to the memory, it asserts the WriteRxDataToMemory signal.
+Write access can start immediately or is delayed (depending if another access is already in progress, the type of the previous access and number of requested accesses).
+MasterWbRX is set to 1 when receiver uses the WISHBONE bus.

 When a Transmitter needs to send data, it reads the data from the memory.
-ReadTxDataFromMemory\2 is asserted when transmitter needs data from the memory.
+ReadTxDataFromMemory_2 is asserted when transmitter needs data from the memory.
+Read access can start immediately or is delayed (depending if another access is already in progress, the type of the previous access and number of requested accesses).
+MasterWbTX is set to 1 when transmitter uses the WISHBONE bus.